Commissioning an Icon

-Given that even a small icon can take a month to finish, the studio’s calendar is often booked many months, to even a year, in advance.
+Given that an icon can take one to two months to finish, the studio’s calendar is often booked many months, to even a year, in advance.
 However, wherever possible, everything will be done to have the icon ready in time to meet an event’s deadline.

 Please contact the studio if you’d like to discuss the possibility of commissioning an icon for your family or church.